New constraints on modelling the random magnetic field of the MW: Results

-We note that the size of structures in the maps differs throughout the entire maps.
-We exemplary discuss this for the RM map: We see larger structures for high values of absolute latitude and small structures in the disk part.
-We conclude that this is due to the contribution of the thermal electron density $n_e$ along the LOS.
-The LOS, which permeate the Galactic halo $n_e$ are shorter than the LOS permeating disk structures.
-Because $n_e$ modulates the contribution of the magnetic field to RM this leads to near structures appearing larger in the map, because of their higher angular extent.
-In the disk the angular extent is smaller, because of the contribution of structures that are further away \citep[see also similar findings by][]{sun09}.
+We note that the size of the structures in the maps varies over the maps.
+For example for the RM map, we see larger structures for high values of absolute latitude and smaller structures in the disk.
+It may be that this is due to the contribution of the thermal electron density $n_e$ along the LOS.
+In the disk the angular extent is smaller than in the halo, because of the contribution of structures which are further away (see also similar findings by \cite{sun09}).
+In the Galactic plane more small-scale fluctuations add up due to the longer LOS and can even change the sign of the RM.
+This is present in the observational RM map as well as in the synthetic map of our model.